-3D printer in operation — these machines could be banned under proposed legislation in WA, CA, and NY
+3D printer in operation — these machines could be banned under proposed legislation in WA, CA, NY, and CO

 Urgent — Action Required